fps/guix-ipfs-cache/README.md

 # Requirements:

 * jq to parse berlin's API responses
-* ipfs to to ipfs things
+* ipfs to do ipfs things
 * a running ipfs daemon

 # How to run: